 With your controller off, hold the “Share” and “PS” buttons on the DualShock 4 until the light bar starts flashing.

 Your controller should appear in the “Manage Bluetooth devices” window on your PC as “Wireless Controller.”
 Click “Pair,” then enter a passcode of your choice and click Next.

 Your controller is now connected, and you can play any game that has support for the PS4 controller (such as the excellent Rocket League) as well as any games you may have running on emulators.
 It’s worth noting that the vast majority of controller-compatible Steam games are only compatible with Xbox controllers, but we’ll get to that in a moment.

 And that’s it!
 You’re now using the best gamepad in the world on the best gaming platform in the world.
-It’s worth noting that Sony recently released an official PC dongle that connects your PS4 controller to your PC.
+And what better way to celebrate by using it to play PS1 games on your PC or, if your PC can handle it, play PS3 games on your PC.

 Our latest tutorials delivered straight to your inbox